NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Pathfinder Society Boons/Naturalist.md

-**\[Downtime\]**
+**Prerequisites** Liked by Verdant Wheel

-**Prerequisites** Tier 1 with the Verdant Wheel
+* * *

-**Cost** 2 Fame
+**Cost**: 4 AcP

 * * *

-**Effect** When you acquire this boon choose an alchemical item or potion of your level or lower to which you have access.
-While you have this boon slotted, you can spend Downtime to search for rare herbs and ingredients in order to craft up to a full batch of this item (typically 4).
-This uses the same rules as you would to Craft the item, with the following exceptions.
-First, you must use Nature, Survival, or Herbalism Lore in place of Crafting (such as to determine the progress you make and the maximum item level you can work on).
-Second, your faction provides you the necessary tools and workspace to perform this operation.
-Third, you only need to spend 2 days of Downtime before attempting your first skill check and subsequently beginning to reduce the item's effective cost.
-You must keep this boon slotted until you finish crafting the items.
+When you apply this boon, choose a common alchemical item or potion of your level or lower to which you have access.
+The Verdant Wheel has taught you how to craft this item far more efficiently and provided you with a source for the rare herbs and ingredients needed to make 1 batch (typically 4 copies of the item).
+Making the item with the Verdant Wheel's method uses the standard rules for Crafting the item, with the following exceptions.
+First, you must use Nature, Survival, or Herbalism Lore in place of Crafting for all purposes.
+Second, you only need to spend 2 days of Downtime before attempting your first skill check and subsequently beginning to reduce the item's effective cost.

-**Special** You can purchase this boon multiple times.
+**Special**: You can purchase this boon multiple times.
 Each time you do so, you select a different item.

 *Source: *
 *OGL*